-Public Lands projects as identified by agencies and the community offer immediate opportunity to enhance user experiences and address the impacts of growth.
-A second tier of projects offers bigger-picture strategic options that will be assessed as part of the All Lands Camping Plan.
+Public Lands project ideas as identified by agencies and the community offer immediate opportunity to enhance user experiences and address the impacts of growth.
+A second tier of projects offers bigger-picture strategic options that will be assessed as part of the All-Lands Camping Plan.
 Immediate opportunities are listed in detail below and include:

-• The USFS will add capacity at the Monarch Park Campground, with \$310,000 of Great American Outdoor Act (GAOA) funding.

-• Agencies will contain multiple dispersed camping sites impacting wildlife, water quality and/or agricultural operations, including State Land Board property in Chubb Park and Cochetopa Creek, and USFS and BLM sites.
-The State Land Board indicates that addressing impacts in 2021 is essential if these areas are to .remain open to general recreation use.

-- USFS will realign a Colorado Trail segment in wetlands at South Fooses Creek with \$330,000 in-hand from GAOA funding. - Expanded parking capacity at the Grizzly Creek trailhead. - New signage and structures to support voluntary seasonal closures to protect wildlife and educate users. - Signage on county roads to educate OHV users about regulations. - Motorized singletrack connectors to enhance capacity and efficiency at Triad Ridge in south Fourmile.
+- The USFS will add capacity at the Monarch Park Campground, with \$310,000 of Great American Outdoor Act (GAOA) funding. - Agencies will contain multiple dispersed camping sites impacting wildlife, water quality and/or agricultural operations, including State Land Board property in Chubb Park and Cochetopa Creek, and USFS and BLM sites.
+The State Land Board indicates that addressing impacts in 2021 is essential if these areas are to remain open to general recreation use. - USFS will realign a Colorado Trail segment in wetlands at South Fooses Creek with \$330,000 in-hand from GAOA funding. - Expanded parking capacity at the Grizzly Creek trailhead. - New signage and structures to support voluntary seasonal closures to protect wildlife and educate users. - Signage on county roads to educate OHV users about regulations. - Motorized singletrack connectors to enhance capacity and efficiency at Triad Ridge in south Fourmile.

 A second tier of projects includes additional parking expansions, developed campgrounds, agricultural protections and signage, and will be considered following the projects above.
+Lower scoring projects may benefit from additional community engagement and development of options that more fully address all three community goals.

 The community also proposed conversion of dispersed camping to designated dispersed camping in Shavano, Burmac, Fourmile, Browns Creek and others.
 Any such conversion is dependent on agency analysis and official decisions, which will be undertaken as the agencies develop their Camping Management Plans.
 As a rough estimate, converting one-third of the estimated 5000+ dispersed campsites in the county would cost \$3 million, including installation of fire rings.
 This amount is included in the cost notes in the Priority Public Lands projects table below.

-Getting the right infrastructure is essential to help focus use in concentration zones and manage negative impacts on all lands.
+Getting the right infrastructure is essential to manage negative impacts on all lands.
 The Chaffee Rec Infrastructure tool also supports the Rec Plan strategy to Enable Equitable Outdoor Access.
 Citizens are working on Age Friendly Chaffee, a 2021 county-wide designation supporting efforts to be a great place for people of all ages including safe, walkable streets and opportunities to participate in community life.

-Get the Right Restrooms Infrastructure
+Get the Right Restrooms Infrastructure Proposals

-.Note that all projects require standard land manage agency planning processes
+Note that all projects require standard land management t agency planning processes